douglaz/psl/Importing-Header-Files.md

 At the top of a groovy file, you must import all the relevant java and groovy files that you wish to use.
-The list below are the standard set that should be imported.
+The list below is a standard set that should be imported.

 `import edu.umd.cs.psl.groovy.*;` <br/>
 `import edu.umd.cs.psl.database.RDBMS.DatabaseDriver;` <br/>